Election 2022: Trump faces new test in Neb. governor's race

 The 45-year-old Leesley, who lives in Omaha, said he didn’t pay much attention to the various endorsements in the race.

-“I don’t trust any political talking point about any other politician.
+“I don’t trust any politician talking about any other politician.
 It’s all dirt,” he said.
 “We would never vote for anybody if we listened to their opponent.”

 Carol Bruning, 59, of Omaha, said she went into Election Day debating between Pillen and Lindstrom, but went with Pillen because of his age and experience.
 She said she liked that Ricketts and former football coach and congressman Tom Osborne endorsed Pillen.
 The fact that Trump endorsed Herbster may have even been a little bit of a turn off at this point even though Bruning said she voted for Trump.